abinit/abinit/doc/tutorial/spin.md

 be viewed as non compensated antiferromagnetism, called ferrimagnetism.
 Some atoms possess up spin and other possess down spin, but the total spin magnetization is non zero.
-This happens generally for system with different type of atoms, and sometimes in rather complicated structures such as the magnetite.
+This happens generally for system with different type of atoms, and sometimes in rather complicated structures such as magnetite.

 ## 5 The spin-orbit coupling